fent/node-ytdl-core/README.md

 ### ytdl.getURLVideoID(url)

 Returns a video ID from a YouTube URL.
+Throws an Error if it fails to parse a ID.

 ### ytdl.getVideoID(str)

 Same as the above `ytdl.getURLVideoID()`, but can be called with the video ID directly, in which case it returns it.
 This is what ytdl uses internally.
+Throws an Error if it fails to parse a ID.

 ## Limitations